arosecast/arc-old/_posts/2015-12-31-cat-celebration-wallpapers.md

 title:  "Freebie // Cat-Themed Celebration Wallpapers for the New Year / January 2016"
 image: '/assets/blog/2016-01/thumb-freebie-cat-celebration-wallpaper.jpg'
 alt: ALT
-categories: Freebie
+categories: freebie
-tags: Cats Downloads Wallpaper
+tags: cats downloads wallpaper wild-sofa-beasts
 ---

 <p class="intro">Today I have the first of many freebies I hope to share with you available for download.
 Each month I plan to upload a new freebie ~ sometimes wallpapers, other times printables.</p>